 Hodgson & Finkelstein explain how to trademark a website

 Cheryl Hodgson: Bill, you mentioned the word active website versus a passive website.
 As a practical matter, I run into that a lot.
 It is getting better as the Internet seems to develop and people are more aware.
 Particularly the first ten years of the internet, it was a constant challenge because many people don’t have – there are many businesses now who do not have a physical location at all.
 They’re strictly an Internet business.
-They sell only by Internet.
-The question becomes what constitutes the actual proper use that qualifies for a federal trademark when you’re just on the Internet?
+They sell only via the Internet.
+Does the question become what constitutes the actual proper use that qualifies for a federal trademark when you’re just on the Internet?
 It goes to this issue of an active versus passive website.

 Bill Finkelstein: Sure.
 There are a lot of people who just sell through an intermediary like eBay or Amazon and have even less of a business so to speak.
 They let Amazon do all the selling of fulfillment and all the rest but that should qualify as use as well.
 The mark is being used to identify the goods and people are buying the goods because they identify them by that name, and the goods come with a label on them with that name.

 Things have absolutely changed.
-The days of belching smokestacks as being the only way to make products is obviously long gone.
+The days of belching smokestacks as being the only way to make products are obviously long gone.

 Cheryl: Just to follow up a little bit on that active versus passive because where I see it comes up, a great example is services.
 If I’m a lawyer, I don’t actually render services on the Internet.
 I may have a law firm website.
 I’m sure your firm does as well.
 Professionals do these days but that is a classic example of what I call a passive website.